 Diabetes & Foot Ulceration

 Foot ulceration is a common complication of diabetes and refers to a patch of broken down skin exposing the layers below.
-They are most common under the big toe, outer aspect of your little toe, heel and tips of your toes.
+They are most common under the big toe, outer aspect of the little toe, heel and tips of the toes.

-Yes, it is a common complication of Diabetes; the incidence of diabetic foot ulceration in the USA and Western Europe is 2-6% with a lifetime risk and recurrence rate of 10-25% and 25%, respectively.
+Yes.
+The incidence of diabetes foot ulceration in the USA and Western Europe is 2-6%, with a lifetime risk and recurrence rate of 10-25% and 25%, respectively.

-Ignored or inadequately treated these ulcers are usually the first step to lower limb amputation with 5% of patients undergoing an amputation within one year of DFU onset and 80% of all amputations in diabetics being preceded by DFU.
+Ignored or inadequately treated, these ulcers are usually the first step to lower limb amputation, with 5% of patients undergoing an amputation within one year of ulcer onset and 80% of all amputations in patients with diabetes being preceded by foot ulceration.

-Why do patients with Diabetes develop ischaemia of the leg or foot?
+Why do patients with diabetes develop leg/foot ischaemia?

-Peripheral arterial disease is common in patients with diabetes classically causing narrowing or blockages in the arteries of the calf thereby reducing the blood flow into the foot.
-This is furthermore impaired by the simultaneously deleteriously effects DM has on the microscopic blood vessels –microvascular system- in the foot.
-Thus, DM affects both large arteries –macrovascular- and very small arteries –microvascular- rendering the circulatory requirements for healing being finely balanced.
-This alone has considerable implications on treatment strategies and early recognition of arterial disease is vitally important to prevent subsequent amputations.
+Peripheral arterial disease is common in patients with diabetes, classically causing narrowing or blockages in the arteries of the calf, thereby reducing the blood flow into the foot.
+This is further impaired by the simultaneously deleteriously effects diabetes has on the microscopic blood vessels (microvascular system) in the foot.
+Thus, diabetes affects both large arteries (macrovascular) and very small arteries (microvascular) making the circulatory requirements for healing tenuous.
+This alone has considerable implications on treatment strategies, and early recognition of arterial disease is vitally important to prevent subsequent amputations.

 What is peripheral neuropathy and why does it cause foot ulceration?

-Peripheral neuropathy refers to malfunctioning of the nerves that control touch, movement, and automated functions e.g. sweating.
+Peripheral neuropathy is malfunctioning of the nerves that control touch, movement, and automated functions, such as sweating.
 Individuals with diabetes typically suffer a gradual onset that affects their feet and progresses up the leg in a symmetrical fashion.
-Typically, individuals notice of numbness and pins and needles affecting the feet that may progress to burning type pain.
-The numbness renders these individuals at high risk of injury often from relatively innocuous cause, e.g. a stone in their shoe, as they are devoid of the protective pain reflexes. (see fig. 2a) As the neuropathy progresses it may affect the bones and joints leading to repetitive joint injury and even bony fractures with the foot. (see fig. 2b) Nerve supply to the muscles of the foot may also be impaired causing an imbalance between muscle groups leading to a change in the shape of the foot making it more susceptible to injury.
+Typically, individuals notice numbness and pins and needles affecting the feet, that may progress to a burning type pain.
+The numbness renders these individuals at high risk of injury often from relatively innocuous causes, e.g. a stone in their shoe, as they are devoid of the protective pain reflexes (see fig. 2a).
+As the neuropathy progresses it may affect the bones and joints leading to repetitive joint injury and even bony fractures in the foot (see fig. 2b).
+Nerve supply to the muscles of the foot may also be impaired causing an imbalance between muscle groups leading to a change in the shape of the foot making it more susceptible to injury.
 Neuropathy and ischaemia often occur together (neuroischaemia) to initiate the development of a foot ulcer.

 Search Symptoms and Conditions